How do particles with complex interactions self-assemble?: Supplementary material

 \cref{fig:highest_scores} presents evidence that the neural-network learns our eight categories well.
 Specifically, it shows that for each system, the neural-network-computed probability of the most likely category is close to unity.
 In~\cref{fig:ML} we additionally show that there are very few misclassifications, both on the training and the test set, emphasizing that the characteristics used in our manual labeling are well learned by the neural-network.

 In~\cref{fig:low_scores}, we also show some of the few examples for which the neural-network categorization is ambiguous, \textit{i.e.}, for which the prediction score defined in the main text is not close to unity.
 It concerns aggregates that have properties associated with two categories.
-Example~(5) is a sponge because most of the particles crystallize around vacancies, yet, a small fraction of the aggregate follows a different organization, making it likely to be a liquid.
-Example (13) is a crystallite, but a few particles do not follow the main orientational order, making it akin to a micelle.
-Similarly, example (19) is a micelle, despite some particles following an orientational order similar to crystallite aggregates.
-Example (21) and (24) are a mixture of fibers and dimers.
+Example~(8) is a crystal, but has several disclination lines locally similar to a fiber.
+Example~(11) is a sponge, but does has the non-spherical shape similar to the gels.
+Particles in example~(16) assemble into trimers, and those trimers assemble in one dimensional structures, such that the aggregate is classified as a fiber.
+Example~(25) is a mixture of trimers and monomers.
 Those examples of misclassification indicate that there are no entirely new aggregates morphologies that do not enter any of our eight categories.